mlswg/mls-protocol/draft-ietf-mls-protocol.md

 At any epoch, including the initial state, an application can decide to synchronize the injection of one or more PSKs into the MLS key schedule.

-The injecting of an external PSK can improve security in the cases where having a full run of updates across members is too expensive or in the case where the external group key establishment mechanism provides stronger security against classical or quantum adversaries.
+The injecting of an external PSK (EPSK) can improve security in the cases where having a full run of updates across members is too expensive or in the case where the external group key establishment mechanism provides stronger security against classical or quantum adversaries.